conda-forge/conda-smithy/LINTER.md

 #### Message template

-> Detected compiled wheel(s) in source: {urls}.
+> Detected compiled wheel(s) in source: ${urls}.
 This is disallowed.
 All packages should be built from source except in rare and exceptional cases.

 <a id='R-029'></a>